YuJieWu5/OrderSystem/README.md

 # PA4

+## Environment
+- Using Visual Studio
-Program work in .NET 7.0
+- Work on .NET 7.0
-Using Microsoft.Data.Sqlite in DatabaseHandler
+- Using Microsoft.Data.Sqlite